 • The Emerging Role of Natural Gas - promoting greater use of this cleaner fuel

 • Sustainable Development – addressing rural electrification issues and energy efficiency

-The Partnership will work closely with the World Bank and the Asian Development Bank to ensure a coordinated approach and to maximize investment opportunities.
-The Partnership will also engage with the private sector as well as countries in the region to determine specific projects within these four priority areas.
-With an estimated $9 trillion needed in investment in electricity alone through 2035 to meet growing demand in the region, there is enormous potential for U.S. industry to play an important role in the region’s energy future.
+The Partnership is working closely with the World Bank and the Asian Development Bank to ensure a coordinated approach and to maximize investment opportunities.
+The Partnership is also engaging with the private sector as well as countries in the region to determine specific projects within these four priority areas.
+With an estimated $9 trillion needed in investment in electricity alone through 2035 to meet growing demand in the region, there is enormous potential for the U.S. private sector to play an important role in the region’s energy future.